denniscmcom/algo-animator/README.md

 # algo-animator

 An interactive program to visualize sorting algorithms.
+I also made a video about this project [Youtube](https://youtu.be/KvOI88s-FsU)

 This project is inspired by - off course - the video by Timo Bingmann called [15 sorting algorithms in 6 minutes](https://www.youtube.com/watch?v=kPRA0W1kECg).